Wander Franco Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Dodgers have a 4.26 team ERA that ranks 17th among all league pitching staffs.
+- The Dodgers have a 4.36 team ERA that ranks 18th across all league pitching staffs.

-- The Dodgers rank 15th in baseball in home runs surrendered (58 total, 1.1 per game).
+- The Dodgers rank 15th in baseball in home runs allowed (60 total, 1.2 per game).

-- The righty's last appearance came on Saturday against the St. Louis Cardinals, when he went five innings, surrendering three earned runs while allowing four hits.
+- The lefty last appeared on Sunday against the St. Louis Cardinals, when he went 3 2/3 innings, allowing four earned runs while giving up five hits.

-- The 30-year-old has put up an ERA of 5.88, with 6.5 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .295 against him.

 © 2023 Data Skrive.
 All rights reserved.